tum-pbs/pbdl-book/supervised-discuss.md

 name: supervised-example-plot
 ---
 An example from the airfoil case of the previous section: a visualization of a training data set in terms of mean u and v velocity of 2D flow fields.
 It nicely shows that there are no extreme outliers, but there are a few entries with relatively low mean u velocity on the left side.
-A second, smaller data set is shown on top in red, showing that its samples cover the range of mean motions quite well.
+A second, smaller test data set is overlayed with red triangles, showing that its samples cover the range of mean motions well.
 ```

 ### Where's the magic? 🦄